CristianCerasuolo-UniSa/SudokuRL/README.md

 ### Credits

-This project was created by Cristian Cerasuolo basing on the work of XXX for the code workflow and on the work of XXX for the Sudoku interface.
+This project was created by Cristian Cerasuolo basing on the work of [PatrickLoeber](https://github.com/patrickloeber/snake-ai-pytorch) for the code workflow and on the work of [Kistler21](https://github.com/Kistler21) for the Sudoku interface.